zoidz123/zoidz123.github.io/docs/order-flow-auction.md

     Delivery Period             :crit,  des3, after des2, 3d
 ```

-#### Generic Epoch
+#### Defining the Generic Epoch

-All epochs, excluding the first epoch, are classified as Generic Epoch.
+All epochs, excluding the first epoch, are classified as _Generic Epoch_.
 Generic Epoch Bid and Reveal periods are no longer user-defined and will depend on the previous epoch's Delivery Period.
-In this case, a new epoch starts when the Delivery period of the previous epoch starts and this epoch ends when its Delivery period ends (or when `Notional` amount is reached).
+In this case, a new epoch starts when the Delivery period of the previous epoch starts and this epoch ends when its Delivery period ends.

 ```mermaid
 gantt